giuseppefilitto/img-segm/README.md

 #### ```--mask```

-When enabled plot the segmented mask, between 0 and 1, of each slice.
+When enabled plot the predicted binary [0, 1] mask of each slice.
 ```bash
    python -m MRIsegm --dir='/path/to/input/series/'  --mask
 ```